 - Further information on data protection

-The School generally collects your information when you decide to interact with us.
-This could be through booking a public course or open day, applying to The Foundation Year or The Drawing Year, attending one of our events or an external event run by the School or signing up to our e-newsletter.
+The Royal Drawing School generally collects your information when you decide to interact with us.
+This could be through booking a public course or open day, applying to courses such as The Drawing Year or for scholarships, attending one of our events or an external event run by the School or signing up to our e-newsletter.

 Information is largely collected through our website but it might also be over the phone, in person or via email.
 The School also monitors how our audience interacts with our website so that we can make sure it is functioning in a way that works best when you are booking a course or simply looking for information.

 We might collect information when you: